 DR Customs is a leading company in the field of customs and international trade law.
-Active since 1995, based in “Belgium” and “The Netherlands” we assist a broad range of international companies with customs issues and challenges.
+Active since 1995, based in “Belgium” we assist a broad range of international companies with customs issues and challenges.
 Your can contact us for litigation, advise, education and compliance in relation to custom requirements and procedures.

 Too much companies are missing out on significant value from their cross-border trade, it’s estimated that a third of Free Trade Agreements (FTAs) aren’t used within the European Union (E.U.), resulting in companies paying billions of Euro’s in unnecessary tariffs and import duties.

-This besides Value Added Tax (V.A.T.) reverse-charge in The Netherlands, this arrangement saves you the direct payment of the V.A.T. upon arrival in the port.
+This besides Value Added Tax (V.A.T.) reverse-charge in Belgium, this arrangement saves you the direct payment of the V.A.T. upon arrival in the port.
 This can be arranged by DR Customs as you local tax representative, via fiscale vertegenwoordiging (‘tax representation’), for more information click on the video on the right:

 Rotterdam VAT reverse charging

 No matter how you import your goods, the large the volume or where in the world it comes from, DR Customs can guarantee a fluent handling of your import and custom requirements.
 Our tailor-made process for your import declaration will be fitted to your needs in order to optimize both supply chain and cash management.

 Take advantage of our skilled and experienced staff, who can provide you with the following services:

 Correct classification of goods